Skip to content

 };

-First, we execute the code to be tested, meaning that we generate a reverse for the string react
+First, we execute the code to be tested, meaning that we generate a reverse for the string react.
+Next, we verify the results with the strictEqual function of the assert library.

 As expected, all of the tests pass:

-test to demonstrate this by changing the expected result from tcaer
+Let's break the test by changing the expected result from tcaer to the incorrect 67caer:

-Running the tests above results in the following error message:
+Running this test results in the following error message:

 Change the test back.